-- Once you’re at your destination, use your debit card to get cash at preferred rates
+- Wait until you’re at your destination to use your debit card to get cash – usually at better rates

 - You may need cash to pay for small items where shops have a minimum credit card charge requirement.
 Get some pound (British) currency in the UK.
-In Europe, you’ll need euros.
-Google “poundtodollar” or “eurotodollar” to get the latest rates.
-Time withdrawals to favorable exchange rates when possible.
+In Europe, you’ll need Euros.
+Google “poundtodollar” or “eurotodollar” to get the latest rates and time your cash withdrawals to when exchange rates are favorable.

 - Before you leave the USA ask your bank to raise your daily withdrawal limit.
 You’ll need to go into a bank branch to do this.
 You’ll save on fees if you make fewer withdrawals, but you’ll have to be comfortable holding cash.

-- Take credit cards that don’t charge Foreign Transaction fees.
+- Only take credit cards that don’t charge Foreign Transaction fees.
 Try Chase or Wells Fargo.

 2. How to Stay Healthy Traveling